chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 - **High-Resolution Print Studio:** A dedicated Print Studio empowers creators to browse their generated images and purchase physical Haikucards.
   - **Server-Side Composition:** Uses the `sharp` library to generate two distinct 300 DPI assets per order: a full-bleed **Blueprint** for the printer and a rounded **Preview** for the user.
   - **Immutable Orders:** Implements a "Clump Factory" pattern (`/api/orders/create`) that snapshot-freezes pricing, shipping data, and print specifications into a `pending_payment` document _before_ the transaction begins, ensuring total data integrity.
+  - **Premium Metallic Foil Engine:** A specialized parallel pipeline handles "Gold," "Silver," and "Copper" materials.
+It generates a manufacturing-grade "Negative Mask" (Black Background/White Knockout) to instruct the printer exactly where to apply foil versus ink, creating a mixed-material artifact with high-contrast matte text inside a metallic footer.
 - **Stripe E-Commerce & Tax Compliance:** Features a full **Stripe** integration with **Payment Elements** (supporting Apple Pay/Google Pay) and robust webhook signature verification.
   - **Automated Tax:** Utilizes `stripe.tax.calculations.create` on the server to calculate sales tax in real-time based on the user's shipping address.
   - **Tax Ledger:** A webhook listener (`/api/stripe/webhook`) atomically records every transaction into a dedicated, anonymized **Firestore Tax Ledger**, separating tax liability from net revenue for GAAP compliance.